web-fejlesztes/programming-starter-pack/CONTRIBUTION.md

 ### CI Pipeline

-This project uses GitHub Actions to automatically check Markdown files in the CI pipeline:
+This project uses GitHub Actions to automatically check and fix Markdown files in the CI pipeline:

+#### Markdown Lint Workflow

+The primary linting workflow checks for Markdown formatting issues:

 - A workflow runs whenever Markdown files or linter configuration files are changed
 - It triggers on both push events to main/master branches and pull requests